Bylaws of the

 ARTICLE II – MEMBERSHIP – RRTC MEMBER

 Section 1.
-Number and Qualifications of Full and Associate Members
+Number and Qualifications of Members

 A. The RRTC shall be composed of no more than 50 members.
 New members will be voted in at any time during the year.